 No, but you can still install it: TimeTagger is designed as a Progressive Web App (PWA), which makes it possible to install it outside of the playstore/appstore.
-Open the app (https://timetagger.app/app) in your phone's browser, and select "Add to homescreen".
-Some devices will show a prompt, in others you may find the option in the menu.
+Open the app (https://timetagger.app/app/) in your phone's browser, and select "Install this app" in the menu.

 At some point we may add it to the official stores to make it easier for users to discover and install TimeTagger.

 Can TimeTagger be run as a desktop app?

 Yes.
 Open the app in the Chrome browser, and then select "Install this app" in the menu.

 Yes, in any way you are using TimeTagger (from a browser, mobile app, or desktop app), the TimeTagger app page will still work when there is no internet connection.

 New records (and changes to existing records) are stored in the browser/application cache.
 Therefore, when you don't have an internet connection (e.g. while traveling), you can safely use TimeTagger and let it sync later.
 You can safely close the browser, but note that the local data is cleared when you log out.

 Yes, it can be enabled via the settings dialog (☰ settings).